ApoorvaJ/Papaya/README.md

 Building
 --------

-Papaya currently supports Windows, and a Linux port is on its way.
+Papaya supports Windows and Linux, and is set up to use single file compilation.
+Compile only win32_papaya.cpp or linux_papaya.cpp, and you're done.

-It is set up to use single file compilation.
-Compile only win32_papaya.cpp, and you're done.
+Project files for Visual Studio 2015, 2013 and 2012 and shell build scripts for gcc are provided in the /build folder.

 Credits
 ------